 Since 2003, the Lake Champlain Committee (LCC) has trained citizen volunteers to monitor for cyanobacteria at lakeshore locations.
-Volunteer monitors, along with staff from the Vermont Departments of Health and Environmental Conservation, file weekly online reports that are then displayed on the Cyanobacteria Tracker Map.
+Volunteer monitors, along with staff from the Vermont departments of Health and Environmental Conservation, file weekly online reports that are then displayed on the Cyanobacteria Tracker Map.
 The program helps citizens, along with health, environmental and recreational officials, assess the safety of our beaches.
 It also provides important data to help us further understand when and why blooms occur.

-Explore the Cyanobateria Tracker Map
+Explore the Cyanobacteria Tracker Map

-The Cyanobacteria Tracker Map is a data collaboration project of the Departments of Health and Environmental Conservation and the Lake Champlain Committee.
+The Cyanobacteria Tracker Map is a data collaboration project of the departments of Health and Environmental Conservation and the Lake Champlain Committee.
 The interactive map allows you to: